Simon-Brandt/ShellArgparser/docs/tutorial/argparser_invokation.md

 ./argparser
 ```

 since you don't want the arguments to be set in a subprocess created after forking, as these will be gone when the Argparser (and with it, the subprocess) exits.
-Still, this is the required way for other shells, which make use of the Argparser's ability to write the arguments to STDOUT, if [`ARGPARSER_WRITE_ARGS`](../reference/environment_variables/environment_variables.md#8463-argparser_write_args) is set to `true`.
+Still, this is the required way for other shells, which make use of the Argparser's ability to write the arguments to `STDOUT`, if [`ARGPARSER_WRITE_ARGS`](../reference/environment_variables/environment_variables.md#8463-argparser_write_args) is set to `true`.

+#### 4.2.2.
+Arguments definition and retrieval

 As stated, the Argparser sets an associative array to store the arguments in.
 For maximum control over the variables in your script's scope, you can configure its name via [`ARGPARSER_ARG_ARRAY_NAME`](../reference/environment_variables/environment_variables.md#849-argparser_arg_array_name), defaulting to `"args"`.
 In `try_argparser.sh`, we obtained the report by accessing exactly this associative array, looping over all variables known to the script that start with `var` or `pos`, respectively.
 At the same time, this variable name is used to provide the arguments definition.